-Rolfing® Structural Integration is a unique system of manual therapy and sensorimotor education that enables the body to regain the natural integrity of its form, thus enhancing postural efficiency, freedom of movement, balance, and support.
+Rolfing® Structural Integration (SI) is a unique system of manual therapy and sensorimotor education that enables the body to regain the natural integrity of its form, thus enhancing postural efficiency, freedom of movement, balance, and support.

-Rolfing® Structural Integration (SI) works on the fascia, a seamless, web-like network that penetrates all of the muscles, bones, nerves and organs, to release, realign and balance the whole body.
+Rolfing® Structural Integration works on the fascia, a seamless, web-like network that penetrates all of the muscles, bones, nerves and organs, to release, realign and balance the whole body.
 This can potentially resolve discomfort, reduce compensations, and alleviate pain.

 Meet our Practitioner

-Alby Dean, CR, ATC, PTA
+Alby Dean, CAR, ATC, PTA

-She brings over 25 years of manual therapy to her practice with a background in physical therapy as a PTA for orthopedic outpatient therapy and athletic training working with high school and collegiate athletes.
+She brings over 30 years of manual therapy to her practice with a background in physical therapy as a PT Assistant for orthopedic outpatient therapy and athletic training working with high school and collegiate athletes.
 She is currently providing athletic training wellness services to Squaw Valley Alpine Meadow employees.
 Alby loves to incorporate movement therapy with structural integration and after 30 years of alpine ski coaching, she has a trained eye for proper movement patterning.